nim-works/loony/README.md

 >
 >*"We didn't have a good story about migrating continuations between threads." - Disruptek*

-Have you ever asked yourself what would a lock-free MPMC queue look like in nim?
+Have you ever asked yourself what would a lock-free MPMC (*multi-producer multi-consumer*) queue looks like in nim?

 What about a lock-free MPMC queue designed on an algorithm built for speed and memory safety?